-There are two types of notes in the Schedule of Classes - Global Notes and Class Notes.
+There are two main note types in the Schedule of Classes - Global Notes and Class Notes.

-Notes that pertain to an entire subject area.
+Notes that pertain to an entire subject area such as wait list policies and procedures.
 In the past, this type of note has appeared at the beginning of the class section listing for a given subject or department.
-In the system, Global Notes don't have department/Academic Organization security tied to them, and for that reason the Office of the Registrar will be maintaining them for you.
-Please contact Marissa Timmerman with any changes to these notes.
-In addition, if your waiting list policies and procedures aren't already listed in this area, please be sure to include them.
+In the system, Global Notes don't have department/Academic Organization security tied to them and, for that reason, the Office of the Registrar must provide maintenance.
+Please contact Shannon Seehase with any required changes to these notes.

-Notes specific to each class section and are entered by the department schedulers in the Notes tab of the Schedule of Classes set up pages.
-There are two types of Class Notes:
+Notes specific to each class section entered by department schedulers during the maintenance period within the Notes tab of the Schedule of Classes set up pages.
+There are two Class Note types:

 Commonly used notes with static text set up in advance which are added to the class section by selecting the desired note from a list of available notes set up by a system administrator.

-Do not copy/paste prerequisite information from the catalog to the class notes!
-The catalog level prerequisites will appear in the Class Search.
+Important: Do not copy/paste prerequisite information from the catalog to the class notes.
+The catalog level prerequisites will appear automatically in the Class Search.

 In addition to the specified Course Attribute and Preformatted Class Note, Honors courses must also have an entry made on the Meetings tab to include "Honors Course" in the Free Format Topic.
 The "Print Topic on Transcript" box should also be checked.

-Course component is defined for courses at the catalog level.
+A course component or course type is defined for every course at the catalog level.
 Some course components were set up based on common course numbers, and others were set up as a result of requested feedback from department heads.
 The current values in the system for course components are: